BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/talents.md

 **Crusader's Might:**

 This talent loses value for venthyr holy paladin, since we're not using Glimmer of Light or Shock Barrier in mythic+.
+That being said this is still a very competitive talent pick and should definitely be played for explosive weeks.

 **Bestow Faith:**

-I would personally not recommend playing this ever, but there is scenarios where it could be usefull for example on a grevious Sanguine Depths week.
+I would personally not recommend playing this ever, but there is scenarios where it could be useful for example on a grievous Sanguine Depths week.
 This being said the healing throughput is not a huge difference and Light's Hammer will contribute more healing in the relevant windows.

 **Light's Hammer:**